History of Citibank in Timeline

 In 2005, Citibank became a major sponsor of the Sydney Swans, who play in the Australian Football League.

-2005: Purchase of Federated Department Stores' Consumer Credit Portfolio
+2005: Sale of Consumer Credit Portfolio

 In 2005, Federated Department Stores, now Macy's, Inc., sold its consumer credit portfolio to Citigroup, which reissued its cards under the name Department Stores National Bank (DSNB).